 is within walking distance from Bangkok’s biggest attractions, including Khao San Road.

-There’s a popular saying in Thai culture: “m’pen rai,” which can translate to “no worries”, “never mind”, or “it’s OK”.
-It’s more than a platitude; it’s a way of life, a reminder that we should live in the now.
+There’s a popular saying in Thai culture: “m’pen rai,” which translates to “no worries”.
+It’s more than a platitude; it’s a reminder to live in the now.
 For a rush of adrenaline, Chiang Mai’s Flight of the Gibbon